 So, don’t assume that you know everything, and can do everything.
 Plus, don’t be afraid to lean on more experienced colleagues for advice and help.

-So, that’s my eight tips for putting your ITIL learning into practice back in the workplace.
+So, that’s my eight tips for putting your ITIL qualification and learning into practice back in the workplace.
 What would you add?
 Please let me know in the comments.